Sussumu/My-Bookmarks/README.md

 [GeoJSON.io](http://geojson.io) - create GeoJSON features format to use on maps by drawing directly on the map

+### Design

+[Color picker](https://color.hailpixel.com) - simple color picker to create a palette.
+Choose the color by moving your mouse and scrolling the page.

+[This is Responsive](https://bradfrost.github.io/this-is-responsive/index.html) - Patterns and resources for responsive design

 ### Other

 [Html5 reference](http://html5doctor.com/element-index/) - quick reference for the new Html5 elements

-[Color picker](https://color.hailpixel.com) - simple color picker to create a palette.
-Choose the color by moving your mouse and scrolling the page.

 [Javascript Weekly](http://javascriptweekly.com) - weekly newsletter with news about js world.